-According to a 2017 study commissioned by UpWork and the Freelancers Union, more than 50% of the U.S. workforce will work on a freelance or contingent basis by 2027.
+According to a 2017 study commissioned by Upwork and Freelancers Union, more than 50% of the U.S. workforce will work on a freelance or contingent basis by 2027.

 Though freelancing has plenty of drawbacks, including less job security and fewer traditional benefits, it also offers plenty of perks for workers who can motivate themselves to adhere to a regular schedule without supervision.
 Veterans cite benefits such as the ability to make their own hours, having more time for child-rearing and family activities, and the opportunity to pursue creative or challenging projects that might not be available in a more regimented environment.

-To stave off financial pressures that might leave them longing for cubicle life, freelancers must constantly be on the lookout for new projects and opportunities.
-These resources help thousands of freelancers find work online and in their local areas, keeping their skills sharp – and their bank accounts full.
+To stave off financial pressures that might leave them longing for cubicle life, freelancers must continuously be on the lookout for new projects and opportunities.
+These resources help thousands of freelancers find work online and in their local areas, keeping their skills sharp and their bank accounts full.

-Simply having an UpWork account doesn’t guarantee work.
 Job postings that require fewer specialized skills, such as website content writing and logo design, tend to have more applicants.
 More complicated jobs, especially OS-specific development work, may be less competitive.
-As you gain traction on UpWork, you’ll find it easier to compete for sought-after projects, as clients prefer workers with higher lifetime earnings, lots of positive client feedback, and portfolios rich with solid deliverables.
+As you gain traction on Upwork, you’ll find it easier to compete for sought-after projects, as clients prefer workers with higher lifetime earnings, lots of positive client feedback, and portfolios rich with solid deliverables.

-When you come across an appealing job posting, you must put together a proposal that includes your qualifications, your estimated completion time (including a detailed timeline for each deliverable), and your required compensation – either an hourly rate or a flat fee, depending on the client’s specifications.
+Landing work on Upwork takes some effort.
+When you come across an appealing job posting, you must put together a proposal that includes your qualifications, estimated completion time (including a detailed timeline for each deliverable), and required compensation – either an hourly rate or a flat fee, depending on the client’s specifications.

 Clients generally follow up on proposals that offer the optimal combination of experience, skills, and reasonable compensation requirements.
-Bear in mind that most jobs involve at least one phone or Skype interview before hiring, unless they’re one-off affairs that require just a few hours of work.
+Most jobs involve at least one phone or Skype interview before hiring unless they’re one-off affairs that require just a few hours of work.

-All UpWork transactions occur through the platform’s internal payments system, which carries a payment guarantee: if the client stiffs you for completed work, you have recourse.
-UpWork takes a cut of every client payment on a sliding scale:
+All Upwork transactions occur through the platform’s internal payments system, which carries a payment guarantee – in other words, if a client stiffs you for completed work, you have recourse.
+Upwork takes a cut of every client payment on a sliding scale:

 - 20% of payments up to the first $500 in lifetime billings with the same client